Join us for a uniquely challenging international hackathon

 All mentoring takes place virtually, using free communication software, so you can take part from anywhere in the world, for as much time as you can give.

-We’re looking for people who believe they can make a difference to society, from any background or degree discipline, to join our unique 24-hour event.
+We’re looking for people who believe they can make a difference to society, from any background or degree discipline.

 You will be working in teams comprised of students from other universities, to find a sustainable solution to a real life problem, and submitting a video pitch to a team of judges.